0hundred0/0hundred0/README.md

 <br />

-## I am an Animal Lover, Manga/Anime/Comics Geek, and a bit of a geek ##
+## I am an Animal Lover, Manga/Anime/Comics Geek, and I am a huge Kingdom Hearts fan ##
-- 💻 I am currently focusing on to implementing Typescript and Jest into my projects
+- 💻 I am currently focusing on full-stack development and my API (Ultima.rest).
-- 📚 My current frontend framework of choice is ReactJs as it is well documented and has a large community
+- 📚 My favorite tool to use when developing is supabase as it makes creating and managing a database simple.
-- 👔 I am also actively searching for full-time opportunities
+- 👔 I am interested in hearing about new full-time opportunities.
-- 🥷🏾 Random Fact: I am a huge collector of anime figures, my favorite as of now is Fate/Grand Order [Gilgamesh]
+- 🥷🏾 Random Fact: I am a huge collector of anime figures, my next figure is going to be of [Gilgamesh].

 <br />